Lofthouse Style Frosted Sugar Cookies

 Well, the verdict is, they DID taste very similar and I really can’t wait to share them with everyone on Christmas for our holiday dessert.
 What a perfect, easy Christmas cookie!

-I thought they were quite tasty, but I know that they may not appeal to everyone, since they do taste a bit different than the ones in the store… but they are pretty darn close for a homemade version – and they taste great either way, right?!
+I thought these lofthouse sugar cookies were quite tasty, but I know that they may not appeal to everyone, since they do taste a bit different than the lofthouse sugar cookies in the store.
+They are pretty darn close to the taste for a homemade version and they taste great either way, right?!

-Note: the dough is VERY soft to work with.
-It’s good to keep the dough you aren’t rolling out in the refrigerator while you work with the rest of the dough.
-Store cookies in an airtight container so they stay soft!
+Note: the dough for these sugar cookies is VERY soft to work with, so just be prepared.
+It’s good to keep the dough you aren’t rolling out at the moment in the refrigerator while you work with the rest of the dough.
+Store cookies in an airtight container if there are any leftover so they stay soft!